PRACTICAL POINTERS

 A recent FDA panel recommended approval of an N-terminal fragment of parathyroid hormone for treatment of osteoporosis (teriparatide; Forsteo).
 The application for approval was based on evidence from a randomized trial in women with osteoporosis demonstrating large increases in cancellous (trabecular) bone formation in the vertebral bodies and a greatly reduced risk of spine fracture.

-PTH expands the bony envelope in the hip.
-Thus, its biggest impact may be in prevention of fractures of the hip.
+the hip.
 "From being one of medicine's most untreatable disorders, osteoporosis is following the footsteps of hypertension and proving amenable to treatment through several targets: estrogen receptors; osteoclasts (by targeting them with bisphosphonates) and now parathyroid hormone receptors."

 Practical point: A potential advance in prevention and treatment of osteoporosis.
 Watch for developments.